vlahanam/learn-locomotive-gsap/docs/system-architecture.md

 ## Overview

-A single-page Next.js application using the App Router.
-Renders one active demo component at a time.
+Single-page Next.js application using App Router.
 No backend, no API routes, no database.
+All content hardcoded in JSX; images are static assets.

 ---